Stabilization of sliding ferroelectricity through exciton condensation

+In this Communication, after analyzing the uncorrelated ground state of bilayer WTe$_2$ from first principles, we develop a model to account for e-h interactions forming tightly-bound excitons, in order to calculate how they modify the electronic structure of the system and in turn estimate how this affects its energy.
 We find that the bilayer can undergo a transition to a ground-state excitonic phase: The repulsion of the renormalized conduction and valence bands accounts for the energy cost of exciton ionization and makes the bilayer either semimetal or insulating.
 In all events, the energy of the system is lowered.
 This process induces a relevant change in the energy barrier for the sliding process, thus showing that excitonic effects can contribute significantly to the energetics of the ferroelectric switching.

 Our work indicates that electronic correlations and a theoretical description beyond DFT can be relevant for 2D vdW systems, even for phenomena such as sliding ferroelectricity where they are typically neglected.
 Importantly, it indicates that such contribution can stabilize sliding ferroelectricity beyond previous predictions, which increases the conceptual and technological interest of this phenomenon in the broader class of 2D vdW materials.

 Figure~\ref{fig:full_story} summarizes the main ideas that we will discuss in the following paragraphs.
 The structure of a WTe$_2$ bilayer is shown in Fig.~\ref{fig:full_story}a, in particular the non polar configuration that we label with a black star in the rest of Fig.~\ref{fig:full_story}.
 We refer to this configuration as \textit{glide-mirror symmetric} (GMS) structure.
 The next two columns of the figure respectively schematize the picture emerging from single-particle DFT calculations (Fig.~\ref{fig:full_story}b) and from a description that includes excitonic effects (Fig.~\ref{fig:full_story}c).